 Your uterus (or womb) is normally held in place inside your pelvis with various muscles, tissue, and ligaments.
-Because of childbirth or difficult labor and delivery, in some women these muscles weaken.
-Also, as a woman ages and with a natural loss of the hormone estrogen, her uterus can drop into the vaginal canal, causing the condition known as a prolapsed uterus.
+Because of pregnancy, childbirth or difficult labor and delivery, in some women these muscles weaken.
+Also, as a woman ages and with a natural loss of the hormone estrogen, their uterus can drop into the vaginal canal, causing the condition known as a prolapsed uterus.

 - Muscle weakness or relaxation may allow your uterus to sag or come completely out of your body in various stages:

 - First degree: The cervix drops into the vagina.

 - Second degree: The cervix drops to the level just inside the opening of the vagina.

 - Third degree: The cervix is outside the vagina.